Paisa Tours: Guide to Medellin and Colombia

 Scuba Diving in Providencia

 There's various scuba dive operators on the island.
-Sonny Dive Shop (PADI certified) is found in Aguadulce - Sonny's recently got a big new boat that's kitted out to take divers to the distant Northern Cayes such as Serranillo, Serrano and Quitasueno.
-Also in Aguadulce (right on the beach) is the highly rated Felipe Diving.
+Sonny Dive Shop is found in Freshwater Bay.
+Also in Freshwater (right on the beach) is the highly rated Felipe Diving.
 In South West Bay, Hotel Sirius specializes in scuba diving packages and have their own scuba dive centre called Sirius Dive Centre.
-In Old Town Bay, a 20 minute walk from the town centre, is Scuba Town (no website - tel 0057 8514 8481 or 0057 3134186493), who are PADI certified.
-My understanding is that only two of the operators are PADI certified (Sonny and Scuba Town) - however all of them are very professional and I only hear good things about them all.
+In Old Town Bay, a 20 minute walk from the town centre, is Scuba Town (no website - tel 0057 8514 8481 or 0057 3173722738 or jerodive@ yahoo.com - ask for Master Scuba diver/instructor Jeronimo), who are PADI certified.
+All of these dive operators are very professional and I only hear good things about them all.

 Providencia Hotels

-Most hotels in Providencia will try to sell you a package including all your meals - avoid such packages as the best restaurants are those not attached to the hotels.
-See the latter section on restaurants for some tips on where best to eat.
+Almost all hotels in Providencia will try to sell you a package including all your meals - my advice is to avoid packages as many of the best restaurants are those not attached to the hotels.
+Responsible tourism etiquette advises that one should spread their tourist dollars out amongst many when visiting a small community, and Providencia is certainly a small community in need of responsible tourism.
+See my pdf file for some tips on where to eat.

 Hotels on islands are always more expensive than those on the mainland - and the same is true for Providencia.
 You have to pay a premium to visit paradise....